boscoh/tohaml/readme.md

 ## This flavor of HAML

-There are a few different varieties of HAML. `tohaml` targets the variety used by the python-based [HamlPy compiler](https://github.com/jessemiller/HamlPy).
+There are a few different varieties of HAML, of which, `tohaml` targets the variety used by the python [HamlPy compiler](https://github.com/jessemiller/HamlPy).

 In particular, `<style>` elements are preserved in indented blocks using the `:css` filter.
 As well, tag attributes are stored in the `{}` notation of Python dictionaries.

 Unicode characters are automatically escaped into HTML entities.
-A couple of characters that are crucial to HamlPy ('-', '#', '%') are also escaped if they are at the beginning of a block.
+A couple of characters that are crucial to HamlPy (`-`, `#`, `%`) are also escaped if they are at the beginning of a block.

 Alas, due to the nature of HAML, not all white-space between tags can be faithfully interpreted: either white space are inserted between both start/close tags, or no spaces at all.

 ## Future Ideas

-- url option in tohaml
 - some examples

 Copyright (c) 2013 Bosco Ho.